Bike Theft FAQ

-- Can I have your name/phone number? (may be a good idea to ask to look at their ID for a match)
+Can I have your name/phone number?
+(It’s a good idea to ask to look at their ID)

-- Are there locks still attached to the bike?
-(If yes, and the seller says he “doesn’t have the keys with him right now” =STOLEN!)
+Are there locks still attached to the bike?
+(If the seller says he “doesn’t have the keys with him right now” =STOLEN!)

-Is the frame dented?
-(Indicates that it was forced from the lock during a theft)
+Is the frame dented? (indicating that it was forced from the lock during a theft)

-- Does the seller even know what he has (make/model, etc)?
+Does the seller even know much about the bike?